robertpuccinelli/special_ops_crispr_tools/README.md

 Computational tools for identifying CRISPR targets and offtargets.

-# Preparing an offtarget index for the human genome
+# Preparing an off-target index for the human genome

 First, download hg38.fa.gz, the human genome.